If you’ve been applying for sales positions this year, take another look at your resume before you click “send” on that application.

 11. Keep the resume clean and free of errors.

 Make sure that your resume uses a font that’s easy to read, has breaks between sections, and uses bold text for section headings.
 Avoid trying to cram too much text within a single section.
 Paragraphs should be short—three or four lines at most—so that readers can easily skim the resume.
 Use standard margins, and check for typos.
+There are free tools online that can help you create and design your resume to make it look professional.

 Resume writing is a difficult and sometimes frustrating task.
 But when you get a call offering you a job, the extra effort you put into your resume will pay off!